luguin444/node-challenge/README.md

 5. This will start both servers and the PostgreSQL database.
 You can verify this by running:

-`sdocker ps`
+`docker ps`

 6. A user, password, and JWT are automatically created for you to facilitate testing the API.
 To retrieve them, use:

 `docker-compose logs`

-7. Manual tests can be conducted using the Postman software.
-At the root of the project, there is a collection named `postman-collection.json` that can be loaded into the tool.
+7. Manual tests can be conducted using the Postman software or OpenAPI/Swagger at `localhost:3001/docs` with the generated JWT.
+At the root of the project, there is a collection named `node-challenge.postman_collection.json` that can be loaded into the tool.

+## Documentation

+Please check in: `localhost:3001/docs`

+## How to run in development in the machine?

+1. Ensure that nodejs 16 and postgres are installed on your machine

+To check, run: `node -v` and `postgres --version`

+2. Open to terminal tabs:

+- The first in directory: `cd node-challenge/api-service`
+- The second: `cd node-challenge/stock-service`

+3. Both terminals run `npm i`

+4. Create the `.env file` based on the `.env.example` for each server, api-server, and stock-server.
+Use the "RUN IN MACHINE" variables

+5. Create your development and test databases in your postgres:
+   -Development: `CREATE DATABASE development_node_challenge;`
+   -Test: `CREATE DATABASE test_node_challenge;`

+6. Both terminals run `npm run start`

 ## How to run the tests?